-- 5 For contact details of Dell EMC Global Technical Support: - a Click Global Technical Support. - b The Contact Technical Support page is displayed with details to call, chat, or e-mail the Dell EMC Global Technical Support team.
+- 5. For contact details of Dell EMC Global Technical Support: - a) Click Global Technical Support. - b) The Contact Technical Support page is displayed with details to call, chat, or e-mail the Dell EMC Global Technical Support team.

-Downloading the drivers and firmware
+Download the drivers and firmware

-Dell EMC recommends that you download and install the latest BIOS, drivers, and systems management firmware on your system.
+It is recommended that you download and install the latest BIOS, drivers, and systems management firmware on your system.